(Ours) Test 8 for NC-pretrained policy on clean background, trained under 100 demos. Success.

 Neural Collapse (NC) is a clustering phenomenon which was firstly observed by Papyan et al. (2020).
 It illustrates an elegant geometric structure of the last-layer feature and classifier for a well-trained model in classification tasks.
 In particular, NC refers to a set of four manifestations in the representation space (i.e., the penultimate layer):

 We evaluate (NC1) using the class-distance normalized variance (CDNV) metric that depends on the ratio of within-class to between-class variabilities.
 We evaluate (NC2) using the standard deviation of the angles and lengths spanned by cluster mean vectors.
 We do not evaluate (NC3) and (NC4) because they require a linear classifier from the representation space to the output, which does not hold in our vision-based control setup.
-For comprehensive details, including the mathematical definitions of all three metrics, please refer to Section 3 of the paper.
+For comprehensive details, including the mathematical definitions of all three metrics, please refer to Section 2 & 3 in the paper.

 Class-Distance Normalized Variance